2000 Series AutoDrill – Motor Configurations

 Most 2000 Series self-feed AutoDrill units utilize high quality, anti-slip HTD timing belt and pulley set-ups.
 These are toothed sets for positive drive action.

 Typical Motor & Automatic Drill Drive Arrangements:

-This is the "ZT" Configuration.
+This is the “ZT” Configuration.
 This is also Common for Horizontal Drilling Operations but Especially when the Motor Needs to be Up and Above an Obstruction.
-The Motor is Generally Configurable in Four Positions Based on Your Actual Application Needs.
+The Motor can also be Placed in the “UR” Configuration if Needed.
 Custom Rotation Positions Also Available Upon Request.

 Direct Drive Configuration.
 The Output Speed of the Motor is the Same as the Tool RPM with this Configuration.

 Custom Multiple Drive Arrangement.
 If you have a Special Need, Please Contact us.
 We can Often Meet That Need.
 Some Other Offerings Include Off-Set Drives, Close C-C Drives, Right Angle Drives, etc.

 Electric Motor Advantages: